-The City agrees to reimburse employees at the rate of thirty-one dollars and twenty cents (\$31.20) per month for the employee's membership fee at an athletics club or fitness program approved by the City Manager.
+The City agrees to reimburse employees at the rate of fifty dollars (\$50.00) per month for the employee's membership fee at an athletics club or fitness program approved by the City Manager.
 Only full-time employees are eligible to receive this benefit.